swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 > Note: Windows reserves certain legacy device names (e.g. `CON`, `NUL`, `COM1`) which it internally rewrites to device paths (e.g. `\\.\NUL`).
 This means that paths containing them could be treated as absolute by the NT kernel post Win32-canonicalization.
 Note that what "contains" means can vary by version of Windows (e.g. Windows 10 considers `COM1.txt` a device name while Windows 11 does not).
 FilePath does not emulate this rewriting and treats them as normal named components.
 See Future Directions for planned work around legacy device name handling.

-> **Rationale**: The original pitch included a `FilePath.Root` type. `Root` does not cleanly accommodate all platform anchor forms: `C:foo` has a named drive but no root separator, so it isn't "root" in any meaningful sense. `Anchor` is a better name for this initial region: it names a reference point without asserting that reference point is a root.
+> **Rationale**: The original pitch included a `FilePath.Root` type. `Root` does not cleanly accommodate all platform anchor forms: `C:foo` has a named drive but isn't rooted at the drive's root, so it isn't "root" in any meaningful sense. `Anchor` is a better name for this initial region: it names a reference point without asserting that reference point is a root.
 Python's `pathlib` has used `.anchor` for this concept since 3.4.
 Rust uses the name "prefix" for an analogous concept, but "prefix" suffers from being too general.
 While "prefix" could refer to the whole region before the relative path components, it could also specifically refer to the metadata denoted by the fixed-length portion prior to the volume identifiers, such as the verbatim-component designator on Windows (`\\?\`) or resolve flags on Darwin (`/.nofollow`, `/.resolve/N`) prior to the actual volume or root.
 Also, `Sequence.prefix` already exists with a different meaning.
 "Anchor" better conveys the role the initial region plays in a path.

 #### `FilePath.Component`